Liu An: Huainanzi

-Together with the Eight Immortals of Huainan and/or other members his literary circle, Liu An published a treatise in 139 BC. known as the Huainanzi, translated as "Book of the Master of Huainan", or the "Huainan Philosophers".
+Together with the Eight Immortals of Huainan and/or other members of his literary circle, Liu An published a treatise in 139 BC. known as the Huainanzi, translated as "Book of the Master of Huainan", or the "Huainan Philosophers".
 This book is considered one of the cornerstones of Taoist philosophy, along with the works of Laozi and Zhuangzi.
 Along with the earlier ShuJing (Classic of History) of the 5th century BC (Warring States era), this book provided further concrete information on geography, including descriptions of the topography of China.
 His book was also concerned with mathematics and music, making use of the "Pythagorean comma" and listing the first known Chinese 12 tone musical tuning.

 Chu ci

 One of the two major ancient Chinese poetry collections was the Chu ci, also known as The Songs of the South or The Songs of Chu (the other being the Shijing).
 The seminal poem of the collection is the "Li Sao", generally agreed to be by Qu Yuan.
 Liu An wrote an introduction to the "Li Sao" as well as the first known commentary.
 There is also reasonable evidence that Liu An was the first editor and anthologist of the original Chu ci collection.
-The poem "Zhao yin shi" (Summons for a Recluse") is attributed to him and "Yuan You" ("Far-off Journey") shows many similarities to the work of the literary circle around Liu An.
+The poem Zhao yin shi (Summons for a Recluse) is attributed to Liu An.
+Also, "Yuan You" ("Far-off Journey") shows many similarities to the work of the literary circle around Liu An.